saucelabs/sauce-docs/docs/api-testing/use-cases/auth-token.md

 Now, you can add assertions to verify the payload response returned by the call.

-In Code View the test could look like:
+In Code view the test could look like:

 ```yaml
 - id: post